Mike Haridopolos: Florida Innocence Commission

-Jim Greer controversy

-In 2010, Haridopolos received criticism for the sudden resignation of then Republican Party of Florida Chairman Jim Greer.
-Haridopolos was later validated when Greer was found guilty and sentenced to eighteen months in prison for theft and money-laundering charges.

 Subsequent career

-In 2019 Haridopolos co-authored the book The Modern Republican Party in Florida with Peter Dunbar.
-The book chronicles the rise of the Republican Party in Florida from the 1950s through the 2018 elections.
-The academic book published by the University of Florida Press.
+In 2019, Haridopolos co-authored The Modern Republican Party in Florida with Peter Dunbar, which chronicles the rise of the Republican Party in Florida from the 1950s through the 2018 elections.
+He continued to teach at the University of Florida after he left the Florida Senate.

 He owns and operates MJH Consulting.
-He has been recognized as a leading lobbyist in Florida.
+He has been a lobbyist in Florida.
 He is also active in both the National Republican Senatorial Committee and the Republican Governors Association.